 Serve it up family-style

 Take a barbecue break and create a fun evening eating linguine, family-style.
 Have some people over, get everyone to help with the meal, then, sit around a table laden with your linguine-based, Italian feast for a fun, get-together with friends.

 For pasta lovers who also deal with the harsh symptoms of heartburn, linguine and its typical dishes are a godsend.
 Replacing tomato-based sauces and red meat with white wine, cream, garlic, or pesto sauces means you can eat heartily, but spare the heart.

-It’s a part of the Mediterranean Diet
+It’s part of the Mediterranean diet

 It’s perfect for seafood

 While the rules for pasta aren’t set in stone, there are definitely a few best practices to follow.
 One of the most important is how to pair sauces and pasta.
 Thanks to the delicate, light nature of linguine, it’s perfect for light sauces, either cream or oil-based, that feature buttery, seafood.
 Clams, shrimp and mussels are also easy pairings that make for great eating.